 Test prep tips

-On the ACT, you will have to answer more reading questions in less time, but they are less intensive than the SAT reading questions.
+• On the ACT, you will have to answer more reading questions in less time, but they are less intensive than the SAT reading and writing questions.

-The SAT will ask more challenging questions, but there are fewer to answer and you will have more time to work on them.
+• The SAT will ask more challenging questions, but you will have more time per question to work on them.

 How Hard Are the Questions in the Reading Section of the ACT vs. SAT?

-SAT reading questions range in complexity from a ninth-grade reading level to the level of a typical first-year university student.
+• The SAT reading and writing questions range in complexity from a ninth-grade reading level to the level of a typical first-year university student.

 Which Reading Section Is Better for Me: ACT or SAT?